YiLimath/YiLimath.github.io/_posts/2024-09-01-blog-post-8-Birational-AdjunctionAndCanonicalBundleFormula.md

 ---

 Before going deeper into the the theory of inversion of adjunction.
 Let us first study the classical version inversion of adjunction (which can be found in [KM96, Theorem 5.50]).
-The theorem says that for a normal variety with a normal prime divisor $S$.
-The pair
+The theorem says that for a normal variety X with a normal prime divisor S. The pair (X,B+S) is PLT(LC) iff the restriction on S is KLT (LC).

+Let us briefly sketch the idea of the proof.

+Let us now study the inversion of adjunction for Moishezon space (which appears in [Kol2]).
+The major difficulity that we will face in the Moishezon setting, will be the minimal model theory over analytic base is not known.